donna

 SWOT Analysis

-• Weaknesses: High costs, skill shortages, privacy concerns.
+• Weaknesses: High costs, privacy concerns, integration complexities.

-• Opportunities: Healthcare innovation, Asia-Pacific growth, AI-driven automation.
+• Opportunities: Asia-Pacific growth, hybrid learning models, AI-driven analytics.

 Trends and Developments